 Another oft-cited strike against bread is its high gluten content.
 While many people have no trouble digesting this protein found in wheat, barley, rye and other grains, up to 13 percent of the population has gluten sensitivity (sometimes without recognizing it), and about 1 percent has full-blown gluten intolerance called celiac disease, an autoimmune condition that damages the intestinal lining.
 Gluten sensitivity of any kind can cause troublesome symptoms, including bloating, headaches, abdominal pain, fatigue, diarrhea and nutritional deficiencies.

 If you have gluten sensitivity, here are some grains to avoid: rolled rye flakes (from left), wheat flour, spelt and barley.
-(Photo: Pdeitiker/Wikimedia Commons)
+(Photo: Pdeitiker [public domain]/Wikimedia Commons)

 Another drawback is that bread grains also contain antinutrients, plant compounds that prevent your body from absorbing certain minerals like magnesium, calcium and iron.
 (Granted, antinutrients aren't usually a major problem if you're eating a balanced, diverse diet, but if you're vegan or vegetarian with a heavy emphasis on legumes and grains, you could end up with some nutritional deficiencies.)